redwoodjs/redwoodjs-com-archive/docs/connectionPooling.md

 # Connection Pooling

+> ⚠ **Work in Progress** ⚠️
+>
+> There's more to document here.
+In the meantime, you can check our [community forum](https://community.redwoodjs.com/search?q=connection%20pooling) for answers.
+>
+> Want to contribute?
+Redwood welcomes contributions and loves helping people become contributors.
+> You can edit this doc [here](https://github.com/redwoodjs/redwoodjs.com/blob/main/docs/builds.md).
+> If you have any questions, just ask for help!
+We're active on the [forums](https://community.redwoodjs.com/c/contributing/9) and on [discord](https://discord.com/channels/679514959968993311/747258086569541703).

 Production Redwood apps should enable connection pooling in order to properly scale with your Serverless functions.

 ## Heroku